Do you keep publishing blog posts as part of your content marketing plan and asking the traffic gods to reward you with insane blessings?

 Congratulations on choosing to make a long-term investment in content marketing.
 It’ll cost you 62% less than traditional marketing and generate 3 times the number of leads, especially if you make great content that people want to share on social media.

 But, you’ll need to set foot on the right path.
 If your content team has a clear plan and a focused direction, you’ll be able to work in tandem and achieve better results.

-Remember that content marketing isn’t a typical short-term, 3 month marketing campaign.
+Remember that content marketing isn’t a typical short-term, 3-month marketing campaign.
 You’ll hardly see the benefits of this marketing campaign in such a short duration.
 Stay off words like ‘program’, ‘marketing campaign’, ‘sale’ and ‘traffic.’
-They force you to take a sales or marketing strategy centric and short-term approach in your content marketing.
+They force you to take a sales or marketing strategy-centric and short-term approach to your content marketing.

 Rand Fishkin from Moz defines SEO slog as,

 The period when the expectations of consistent improvement by the stakeholders aren’t met.
 I would say that’s also valid for content marketing – as SEO and content marketing overlap.